repology/repology-rules/README.md

 #### p_is_patch

-Set to `true` to indicate that this project uses `p` letter in version to indicate post- or patch releases.
+Set to `true` to indicate that this project uses `p` letter in the version to indicate post- or patch releases.
 This fixes version comparison, as by default `p` is treated as pre-release.